doublesecretagency/craft-spoon/README.md

 ![Icon](resources/img/icon.png)

+**Beware this is beta-ware!**

-*Beware this is beta-ware!* Currently your groups and tabs are limited to the global context, but in the future I will bring in support for Entry Types, Category Groups and more like in the good old days.
+Currently your groups and tabs are limited to the global context, but in the future I will bring in support for Entry Types, Category Groups and more like in the good old days.

+See the [roadmap](#roadmap) for progress.

+**Pricing:** this plugin will be paid for when it is released onto the plugin store, how much is as yet undecided.

 ## Requirements

-This plugin requires Craft CMS 3.0.0-beta.23 or later.
+This plugin requires Craft CMS 3.0.x or later.

 ## Installation